 As 11 years have passed since the Great East Japan Earthquake and nuclear disaster, revitalization in Fukushima has been making steady progress thanks to the great efforts made by the residents of Fukushima and the warm support from within Japan and other countries around the world.
-This includes the lifting of evacuation orders, the re-establishment of the living environment, the development of numerous reconstruction bases of the future, and the start of preparatory accommodations in the Special Zones for Reconstruction and Revitalization (SZRR) of Katsurao Village and the towns of Okuma and Futaba.

-On the other hand, over 33,000 people are still evacuated (as of Feb.
-2022).
+This includes the lifting of evacuation orders, the re-establishment of the living environment, the development of numerous reconstruction bases of the future, and the lifting of evacuation orders for the Special Zones for Reconstruction and Revitalization (SZRR) in Katsurao Village and Okuma Town.
+On the other hand, over 30,000 people are still evacuated (as of May 2022).
 In addition, the Prefecture is faced with a pile of unique issues such as having evacuees return home, rebuilding the livelihoods of disaster affected residents, fighting deeply rooted harmful rumours and fading memories of the disaster, revitalizing local industries, dealing with decommissioning of the reactors and contaminated/treated water, etc.